Radon Sobolev Variational Auto-Encoders: Introduction

 Deep neural networks used as generative models are of high interest in a large array of application domains ~\cite{kingma2013autoencoding,originalGAN14,tolstikhin2017wasserstein,arjovsky2017wgan}.
 However they come at the price of a more intricate architecture and convergence patterns than supervised networks.

-The goal of generative models is to design a procedure to sample from a target probability law $\preal$ using a dataset of available samples $Y_1$, ..., $Y_L \sim \preal$ (the number $L$ of samples is large but fixed).
+The goal of generative models is to design a procedure to sample from a target probability law $\preal$ using a dataset of available samples $Y_1$, ..., $Y_L \sim \preal$ (the number $L$ of samples is large but fixed)\footnote{Throughout the paper $\sim$ denotes equality in law.}.

-One of the most used and efficient architectures are the Generative Adversarial Networks (GANs); GANs come in the form of a dual net: a generator and a discriminator, whose joint convergence was shown to pose problems, addressed in late variants (see WGAN, SWGAN, etc.).
+One of the most used and efficient architectures are the Generative Adversarial Networks (GANs)\cite{originalGAN14,arjovsky2017wgan,Deshpande_2019_CVPRmax} ; GANs come in the form of a dual net: a generator and a discriminator, whose joint convergence was shown to pose problems, addressed in late variants (see WGAN, SWGAN, etc.).
 As generators deal with probability laws, the choice of the distance used to quantify the closeness of a candidate turns out to be of critical importance.
-This is even more visible for Variational Auto-Encoders (VAE) that use the distance directly (i.e., not in the dual form as most of the GANs do).
+This is even more visible for Variational Auto-Encoders (VAE) (see \cite{kingma_introduction_2019} for a recent introduction to the subject) that use the distance as a part of the loss functional (i.e., not in the dual form as most of the GANs do, see \cite{arjovsky2017wgan} for the relationship between the Discriminator part of a GAN and the dual formulation of the Wasserstein distance).

-A VAE has two stages: an encoder stage $E_{\theta_e}(\cdot)$ indexed by the parameters $\theta_e$ of the encoding network and a decoding network $D_{\theta_d}$.
-The networks are fitted in order to satisfy two goals: first the reconstruction error $D_{\theta_d}(E_{\theta_e}(Y_k)) -Y_k$ is to be minimized over all available samples $Y_k$; this is usually implemented minimizing the mean square error.
-On the other hand, the second requirement is to minimize the mismatch between the encoded empirical distribution $E_{\theta_e} \# \preal$ and a predefined, fixed, law $\platent$ (here the symbol "$\#$" means the image of the distribution on the right with respect to the mapping on the left, also called the push-forward map).
+A VAE has two stages: an encoder stage $E_{\theta_e}(\cdot)$ indexed by the parameters $\theta_e$ of the encoding network, and a decoding network $D_{\theta_d}$.
+The networks are fitted in order to satisfy two goals: first the reconstruction error $D_{\theta_d}(E_{\theta_e}(Y_k)) -Y_k$ is to be minimized over all available samples $Y_k$; this is usually implemented by minimizing the mean square error.
+On the other hand, the second requirement is to minimize the mismatch between the encoded empirical distribution $(E_{\theta_e})_* \preal$ and a target law $\platent$ (here the symbol "$*$" means the image of the distribution on the right with respect to the mapping on the left, also called the push-forward map).

 In the generation phase one takes as input samples $z$ from the law $\platent$ and maps them through the decoding function $D_{\theta_d}$ in order to generate new samples not seen in the dataset $Y_1, ..., Y_L$.